There are many uses to which the Equation of Time has been used.

-What are shown concerning the Equation of Time chiefly respects the Astronomer, the Mariner having little to do with it in computing his Longitude fro the Moon's Distances rom the Sun and Stars with the Help of the Ephemeris, all the Calculations therefore being adapted to apparent Time, the same which he will obtain by the Altitudes of the Sun or Stars in the Manner hereafter prescribed,
+What are shown concerning the Equation of Time chiefly respects the Astronomer, the Mariner having little to do with it in computing his Longitude from the Moon's Distances from the Sun and Stars with the Help of the Ephemeris, all the Calculations therefore being adapted to apparent Time, the same which he will obtain by the Altitudes of the Sun or Stars in the Manner hereafter prescribed,

-But if the Watches made upon Mr John Harrison's or other equivalent Principled should be brought into Use at Sea, the apparent Time deduced from apparent Time from the Altitude of the Sun must be corrected by the Equation of Time, and the mean Time found compared with that shown by the Watch, the Difference will be the Longitude in Time from the Meridian by which the Watch was set; as near as the Going of the Watch* can be depended upon. (* Going of the Watch = Accuracy)
+But if the Watches made upon Mr John Harrison's or other equivalent Principles should be brought into Use at Sea, the apparent Time deduced from the Altitude of the Sun must be corrected by the Equation of Time, and the mean Time found compared with that shown by the Watch, the Difference will be the Longitude in Time from the Meridian by which the Watch was set; as near as the Going of the Watch* can be depended upon. (* Going of the Watch = Accuracy)